umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/environment.md

 To verify Node.js and `npm` installed:

 - Open a Terminal
-  - Windows: Press the Windows key and search for a program called "Powershell"
+  - Windows: Press the Windows key and search for a program called "Command Prompt" or "Terminal"
   - macOS: Use the spotlight search and search for "Terminal"
 - Type in the command `node --version` and press enter
   - You should see something like `v18.10.0` printed
+  - As long as your number is greater than or equal to above, you are OK
 - Type in the command `npm --version` and press enter
   - You should see something like `8.19.2`
+  - As long as your number is greater than or equal to above, you are OK

 If you do not see both version numbers, you did not install them correctly.
 You may need to restart.